ServiceStackApps/typescript-redux/README.md

 ## [Example 6 - Use connect() to make Components stateless](https://github.com/ServiceStackApps/typescript-redux/tree/master/src/TypeScriptRedux/src/example06)

-We've added a bit of boilerplate to get to where we are but it's now time to pull some back.
-Whilst the above example shows how we can use the Provider class to pass state down into our child components, **react-redux** has another utility that can abstract the rest away.
+We've added a bit of boilerplate to get to where we are but it's now time to pull some of it back.
+The above example shows how we can use the `Provider` Component to pass state down into our child components, **react-redux** also has another utility that can abstract the rest away.

-Redux's `connect()` function returns a higher-level Component which can make your component stateless by decoupling it from the Redux store by having its state and callbacks mapped to a Components properties:
+Redux's `connect()` function returns a higher-level Component which can make Components stateless, decoupling it from the Redux store by mapping its state and callbacks to a Component's properties:

 #### [Counter.tsx](https://github.com/ServiceStackApps/typescript-redux/blob/master/src/TypeScriptRedux/src/example06/Counter.tsx)